vickmuir/Backup/evault-oracle-plugin.md

 3. At the welcome screen, click **Next**
 4. Select the **Modify installation**, and click **Next**.
 5. Select the **Leave Unchanged**, and click **Next**.
-6. At the custom setup screen, select each plug-in you have purchased and select **This feature will be installed on ...**, then click **Next**.
+6. At the custom setup screen, select each plug-in that you purchased, and select **This feature will be installed on ...**, then click **Next**.
 7. Select **Keep my current registration**, and click **Next**.
 8. Click **Install**.
 9. When the installation is complete, check to ensure that both services are enabled and running.